rileyshahar/aga/docs/tutorial.md

 keyword arguments.

-If you run `aga check square`, it will run all golden tests (i.e., all test cases with declared `aga_output`), displaying any which fail.
+If you run `aga check square`, it will run all golden tests (i.e., all test cases with declared `aga_expect`), displaying any which fail.
 This also happens by default when you run `aga gen square`, so you don't accidentally upload a golden solution which fails unit testing.